ashlynbaum/traject-skills-assessment/source/articles/2015-07-08-startup-weekend-research.html.markdown

 date: 2015-07-08 16:11 NZST
 tags: entrepreneur
 ---
 All things research READMORE.

-The topic :

-All things research.
 Pitches at this StartUp weekend had to come from research based ideas.

 My contribution :